UCL/MPHY0026/doc/background/definition.rst

 The :ref:`bookMauro` book, comes from the perspective of Interventional Radiology.
 Interventional Radiologists have been using image-guidance for decades to perform a wide variety of `interventional procedures`_.
-These suite's typically have X-ray, flouroscopy, Cone Beam CT.
+These suite's typically have X-ray flouroscopy, Cone Beam CT etc.

 Interventional Radiologists routinely do image-guided procedures, but we (engineers) would not typically call them "Computer Assisted Interventions".